fleetdm/fleet/docs/Using-Fleet/FAQ.md

 1. Remove your license key from your Fleet configuration.
 Documentation on where the license key is located in your configuration is [here](https://fleetdm.com/docs/deploying/configuration#license).
 2. Restart your Fleet server.

+## If I use a software orchestration tool (Ansible, Chef, Puppet, etc.) to manage agent options, do I have to apply the same options in the Fleet UI?

+No. The agent options set using your software orchestration tool will override the default agent options that appear in the **Settings > Organization settings > Global agent options** page.
+On this page, if you hit the **Save** button, the options that appear in the Fleet UI will override the agent options set using your software orchestration.